luozhong0521/jtrip/README.md

 # install dependencies
 npm install

-# serve with hot reload at http://localhost/
+# serve with hot reload at localhost:8080
 npm run dev

 # build for production with minification
-npm run build

 ```